awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ivs-recordingconfiguration.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Name`  <a name="cfn-ivs-recordingconfiguration-name"></a>
-An arbitrary string \(a nickname\) assigned to a recording configuration that helps the customer identify that resource\.
+Recording\-configuration name\.
 The value does not need to be unique\.
 *Required*: No
 *Type*: String
 *Minimum*: `0`